josemic/eNose/README.md

     Note:
     - after changing the search pattern, "make all" must be called
     - Erlang must be restrated.
+    - The Observer must be reattached to erlang shell 1.

     On shell 1: